TertialPilot550/ImageSorterD42024/README.md

 Instructions:
 - place the '/png' folder containing the graph images you want to sort into the project directory (not         /src)
 - make sure the folder is still named '/png'.
 I recommend placing only your portion of the images into the folder.
-- replace the START_INDEX variable with the first Image ID you would like to open
+- replace the START_INDEX variable in the ImageSorter.java file with the first Image ID you would like to open
 - run the program.

 The program will make three subfolders within the /png folder.
 It is important that the base folder is named /png.